chris-townsend/PP4-Kitchen_Tales/TESTING.md

 <br>

 The results are satisfactory and the suggested modification with regards to the issue within the console appears to give a lower score for *Best Practices* throughout mobile and desktop tests.
-Please see *[issue #64](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/64)* for further information regarding Audit usage of navigator.userAgent, navigator.appVersion & navigator.platform and a potential future issue to fix the current warning.
+Please see *[issue #64](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/64)* for further information regarding the Audit usage of navigator.userAgent, navigator.appVersion & navigator.platform and a potential future issue to fix the current warning.
 The other suggestion is relating to the sizing of the site logo.
 This is a design choice, the image looks much better when it hasn't been cropped.
-If more time were available, image editing software could be utilised to edit the image but the effect is negligble.
-Overall the site runs better on desktop, the performace is low for mobile when adding and updating a recipe, this is mostly due to using summernote widgets for certain fields.
-This has been left as it is for now as the overall performace for the site is good.
+If more time were available, image editing software could be utilised to edit the image but the effect is negligible.
+Overall the site runs better on desktop, but the performance could be improved for mobile when adding and updating a recipe, this is mostly due to using *Summernote* widgets for certain fields.
+This has been left as it is for now as the overall performance of the site is good.

 ![lighthouse low score](docs/testing/lighthouse/lighthouse-enable-text-compression.webp)